dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <div id="studyingbefore5" class="collapse">
 <ol>
 <li> Collect related course materials before beginning an assignment.
 Keep course materials in a binder and make sure you have class work from each class. </li>
-<li> If you feel overwhelmed by the material, use a graphic organizer or flow chart to connect your thoughts and course material.
-Re-writing the material can help you organize content. </li>
+<li> If you feel overwhelmed by the material, stay calm, seek help from classmates or your teacher, and organize the information in a way that makes the most sense to you. </li>
 </ol>
 <br>
 </div>